Ramie: Cultivation

-Ramie is one of the oldest fiber crops, having been used for at least 6,000 years, and is principally used for fabric production.
-It is a bast fiber, which comes from the inner bark (phloem) of the vegetative stalks and not the woody stem itself or the outer bark.
+Ramie is one of the oldest fibre crops, having been used for at least 6,000 years, and is principally used for fabric production.
+It is a bast fibre, which comes from the inner bark (phloem) of the vegetative stalks and not the woody stem itself or the outer bark.
 Ramie is normally harvested two to three times a year, but under good growing conditions can be harvested up to six times per year.
-Unlike other bast crops, ramie requires chemical processing to de-gum the fiber.
+Unlike other bast crops, ramie requires chemical processing to de-gum the fibre.

 When the plant begins flowering, or just before, it signals both a decline in growth and the plant being at its maximum fibre content, and is harvested.
 Stems are harvested by cutting just above the lateral roots or by bending the stem.
 This enables the core to be broken and the cortex can be stripped from the plant in situ.

 After harvesting, stems are decorticated while the plants are fresh.
 If this is not done while the plants are still fresh, the plants dry out and the bark will be difficult to remove.
 The bark ribbon is then dried as quickly as possible, preventing bacteria and fungi from attacking it.

 The dry weight of harvested stem from crops ranges from 3.4 to 4.5 t/ha/year.
-A 4.5-ton crop yields 1,600 kg/ha/year of dry undegummed fiber.
-The weight loss during degumming can be up to 25%, giving a yield of degummed fiber of about 1,200 kg/ha/year.
+A 4.5-ton crop yields 1,600 kg/ha/year of dry undegummed fibre.
+The weight loss during degumming can be up to 25%, giving a yield of degummed fibre of about 1,200 kg/ha/year.

-The fiber extraction occurs in three stages.
+The fibre extraction occurs in three stages.
 First, the cortex (bark) is removed; this can be done manually or by machine.
 This process is called decortication.
 Second, the cortex is scraped to remove most of the outer bark, the parenchyma in the bast layer and some of the gums and pectins.
-Third, the residual cortex material is washed, dried, and degummed to extract the spinnable fiber.
+Third, the residual cortex material is washed, dried, and degummed to extract the spinnable fibre.